 We would examine the documentation confirming this.
 If your property has been transferred to someone else, we will normally ask you to provide information relating to the terms of the transfer.
-We will also consult with our legal department for a decision about whether your property will be included in your financial assessment.
+We will also consult with our legal department for a decision about whether your property will be included in your financial assessment and consider whether the transfer should be treated as a deprivation of assets.